curiousML/curiousml.github.io/_posts/2020-10-10-bidirectional-rnn-animated.md

 The animation makes the real cost obvious: the backward pass cannot start until the last element has arrived.
-A bidirectional model therefore needs the complete sequence up front, which rules it out for anything streaming — live transcription, real-time scoring — and is fine for anything where you already hold the whole document.
+A bidirectional model therefore needs the complete sequence up front, which rules it out for anything streaming (live transcription, real-time scoring) and is fine for anything where you already hold the whole document.
 That trade is the same one BERT makes and GPT does not, which is a useful thing to have seen before meeting either.